jimareed/block-diagram-editor/README.md

 # Block Diagram Editor

 Hobby project to learn react.
 A block diagram editor that lets you add blocks and join them with arrows.
 Click on the canvas to add a block.
 Click on the block to delete it.
 Use arrows to connect the blocks.
-Still under development (haven't added arrow tips yet).

 <p  align="center">
     <img src="./images/block-diagram-editor.png" alt="Block Diagram Editor" width="50%" height="50%"/>